Maca is a Gift from a Lost Civilization

-It also is especially good for men’s sexual support.* The variant of Black Maca appears to be the most effective at protecting the genitals of all the maca colors.*
+It also is especially good for supporting men’s performance in the bedroom.* The variant of Black Maca appears to be the most effective at protecting the genitals of all the maca colors.*

 We do not want to ignore the ladies though and are looking into obtaining Red Maca which seems to be better for them as well as for male prostate health in general.